Figures

 Light, loose casual clothes e.g. T-Shirt and jog bottoms or a tracksuit and flat shoes, plus an open mind!

-Classes at Tai Chi in Warwick are currently £8 each, payable in advance in batches of five classes.
-There is also an annual insurance and membership fee about £35.
+Classes at Tai Chi in Warwick are currently £8 each, payable monthly in advance.
+There is also an annual insurance and membership fee about £25.
 This is payable after the first couple of weeks once you are certain you wish to continue learning Tai Chi.
 The insurance is provided by the British Council for Chinese Martial Arts.

 The BCCMA is the UK governing body for all Chinese martial arts in the UK.
 It is the only such body recognised by the UK Sports Council.